Learn how to setup push notifications, get credentials for development and production, and test sending push notifications.

-To use Expo's push notification service, you need to configure your app to install a set of libraries, add functions to handle notifications and configure credentials for Android and iOS.
-After going through these steps, you'll be able to test notification sending and receiving notifications on a device.
+To utilize Expo push notification service, you must configure your app by installing a set of libraries, implement functions to handle notifications, and set up credentials for Android and iOS.

 To get the client-side ready for push notifications, the following things are required: